Kedgley Music Centre

 - Membership fee: $100 (first child), $90 (second child), $80 (third and subsequent children)

 - Instrument hire fee:

 $100 for bass guitar, clarinet, flute and trumpet

 All fees must be paid in full by bank deposit or Internet banking to the nominated KMC bank account no later than Monday, 13 February 2023 unless we have advised a later date in your class placement email.

 If you will have difficulty paying by bank deposit or Internet banking, please contact the KMC supervisor below to make alternative arrangements.

 Music books are not included in the membership fee and will need to be purchased separately.
 Book fees for beginners (1st Year) classes are paid at the time of enrolment.
 2nd Year and later students may purchase books as and when needed from KMC.

-If you have any questions or require further information about KMC, you can contact the supervisor at 020 456 8742 or fill out the following form to get in touch with us.
+If you have any questions or require further information about KMC, you contact the supervisor at firstname.lastname@example.org.